 It may seem simple, and it is.
 But combined with a web browser’s search function (simply use Ctrl + F), this is a powerful tool.

 Let’s say you want to fly from MSP to Las Vegas (LAS) but want to make sure you’ve explored all your options.
 Simply head to the MSP Wikipedia page and search in your browser for “Las Vegas.”
-You’ll get four results: Delta, Southwest, Spirit and Sun Country.
+You’ll get five results: Delta, Frontier, Southwest, Spirit and Sun Country.

 I’ll give you a real-life example of how I used this feature – and saved hundreds of dollars.

-While booking a trip last year throughout Southeast Asia, we needed to get from Hanoi (HAN) to Osaka-Kansai (KIX).
+While booking a trip throughout Southeast Asia a few years back, we needed to get from Hanoi (HAN) to Osaka-Kansai (KIX).
 But the only direct flight at the time was $400-plus.
 So I pulled up HAN’s Wikipedia page and looked for a destination that could serve as a connecting gateway to Japan.
 Hong Kong (HKG) fit the bill perfectly.
 And HKG’s Wiki page showed me my budget airline options for flying onward to KIX.

 By doing this, I booked two flights for less than half the cost of the original ticket.
 Score.